‘Are Americans Being Poisoned?’: Diamond’s Memorial Goes Off the Rails

 In the early days of the COVID pandemic, Diamond and Silk floated many fringe conspiracy theories, including the idea that quarantining would result in people getting “sick” and that increased COVID-19 case numbers being shared with the public was an attempt to harm Trump politically.

 Silk has repeatedly denied on Twitter that Diamond passed away due to COVID-19.
 Instead, MyPillow CEO Mike Lindell has stated publicly that the pro-Trump pundit suddenly collapsed in her kitchen.
-(Diamond’s cause of death remains unclear, and Silk—nor an aide—returned The Daily Beast’s request for comment on Saturday evening.)
+(Diamond’s cause of death remains unclear, and an autopsy report has not been made public.
+Reached for comment via phone by The Daily Beast on Saturday evening, Diamond and Silk's executive director Tressie Ham hung up and did not address questions via text message.)

 “Where’s your proof that my sister died from contracting COVID-19?
 No Proof plus No Truth equates to a Lawsuit,” Silk wrote after Diamond’s death was announced.

-Other Trumpworld royalty joined the solemn service to pay their respects to Diamond on Saturday—though the focus was often on the ex-president seated on stage.
+Other Trumpworld royalty joined the solemn service to pay their respects to Diamond on Saturday—including the former president himself.

 “In a blink of an eye...she is now in the—presence of the Lord Jesus Christ,” Trump-loving Pastor Mark Burns declared.
 “I believe without a shadow of a doubt, Diamond is talking to Jesus, and she is saying, Jesus, ‘Please make sure that Donald J. Trump is the next President of The United States of America.’”